 -Failure to plan will result in limited options and will put you in a situation to be less inclined to make a healthy choice that supports your fueling and health goals.

--Fruits like (apples, pineapple, kiwi, strawberries, oranges, banana)
+-Fruits like (apples, pineapple, kiwi, strawberries, oranges, and banana)

--Veggies like (cucumber slices, carrot and celery sticks, sliced bell peppers, cherry tomatoes)
+-Veggies like (cucumber slices, carrot and celery sticks, sliced bell peppers, and cherry tomatoes)

 -Always choose grilled, baked, roasted, or steamed in regards to veggies and protein